 - 150,000 children under 5 affected by malaria in humanitarian situations are treated

-- 1,000,000 people in humanitarian situations with appropriate hygiene practices
+- 1,000,000 people in humanitarian situations reached with appropriate hygiene practices

-- 100,000 conflict affected people have access to potable water
+- 100,000 conflict-affected people have access to potable water and basic sanitation facilities

-- 50,000 children in humanitarian situations have continued access to formal and non-formal education
+- 100,000 primary school-aged children in humanitarian situations have access to education

 HIV and AIDS

-Based on the country’s inter-agency Humanitarian Needs Overview and 2014 Strategic Response Plan,5 UNICEF is requesting 62,500,000 US$ to meet the humanitarian needs of children in Chad in 2014, of which $19 million are required in order to respond to the CAR crisis affected population including refugees, host communities, and returnees.
-Without additional funding, UNICEF will be unable to support the integrated response to the country’s continuing nutrition crisis, provide sustainable basic social services to refugees, internally displaced persons and returnees, and adequately respond to epidemic outbreaks.
+Based on the country’s inter-agency Humanitarian Needs Overview and 2015 Strategic Response Plan, UNICEF is requesting US$63.1 million to meet the humanitarian needs of children in Chad in 2015.
+Without additional funding, UNICEF will not be unable to support the integrated response to the country’s continuing nutrition crisis, provide sustainable basic social services to refugees, internally displaced persons and returnees, and adequately respond to epidemic outbreaks.

 1 Displacement figures as reported in the 2014 Chad consolidated appeals process and Humanitarian Needs Overview.